 No email submissions of papers, except in special cases with my prior permission.
 Sorry-I've tried-it causes too many problems.
 Written work is due in hard copy in class on the due date.
-Papers will not be considered "on time" unless and until I receive them I hard copy.
+Papers will not be considered "on time" unless and until I receive them in hard copy.
+Unauthorized email submissions will earn a ten-point penalty.